ncatlab/nlab-content/pages/1/4/3/4/4341/content.md

 * The [[interval category]] is the *walking arrow*.

 * The augmented/algebraist's [[simplex category]] is "the *walking [[monoid]]*" (in a [[monoidal category]]).
 That is to say: the simplex category is initial (in a 2-categorical sense) among monoidal categories equipped with a monoid object.
-Intuitively, it is the[^fine] monoidal category that results if all one need be told about it is that it has a monoid object -- all the morphisms of the category are obtainable from the monoid structure by applying the operations of a monoidal category, and they are subject to no further relations beyond those implied by the monoid axioms.
+Intuitively, it is [[the]] monoidal category that results if all one need be told about it is that it has a monoid object -- all the morphisms of the category are obtainable from the monoid structure by applying the operations of a monoidal category, and they are subject to no further relations beyond those implied by the monoid axioms.

-[^fine]: The word "the" being understood up to equivalence; consult [[the]] for more details.

 * Similarly, the [[Lawvere theory]] of groups can be described as "the *walking [[group object|group]]*" (qua [[cartesian monoidal categories]]).
 This gives a good intuitive description: this Lawvere theory can be understood as the category (with finite products) that results if all one need be told about it is that it has a [[group object]]; the rest of the structure of this category can be deduced from this one fact.